 If you're looking for anime similar to Michiko & Hatchin, you might like these titles.
 All recommendations are made by Anime-Planet users like you!

 Both series are about certain women who have dangerous day jobs which involve escaping with their lives and toting big guns.
+Nothing can stop them from protecting the ones they love.
 No matter what the job these women complete it.
 If you liked one then you will surely like the other.